Vishak-Bhat30/ML4SCI_24/Graph Neural Networks/SAGEConv/SAGEConv.md

     )

 ### Results
+*The weights were loaded of the model that was already trained for 5 epochs.
+Therefore the 5 epoch here is actually representing the 10th epoch.*
 Saved Best Model: Epoch 5, Val.
 Acc.: 0.6744
 Epoch: 005, Train Loss: 0.6234, Val.
 Loss: 0.6171, Val.
 Acc.: 0.6744